mherczeg/brackeys-gamejam-2025-2/docs/story/brainstroming.md

 **Player Interactivity:** Perspective-based storytelling, maybe subtle influence through which items you recommend.

+## 24. The Vending Machine Thief

+**Characters:**
+- "Eddie" (20s).
+Tech-savvy, arrogant, and always looking for an angle.

+**Story Arc:**
+- Will try to use a trap change
+- May try to break open the machine
+- Could also try to steal from other NPCs

+## 25. The Low-Level Drug Dealer

+**Characters:**
+- "Silas" (20s).
+Quiet, nervous, and trying to stay under the radar.

+**Story Arc:**
+- Leaves drugs in dead drop
+- May take lost money/bag/around the vending machine

+## 26. The Extortionist

+**Character:**
+- "Sal" (40s).
+A smooth talker with a menacing edge.

+**Story Arc:**
+- I have more of a scene in mind for this for now, than an actual story arc.
+A man hiding in the shadows, unnoticed, overhearing a secret.

 Leo (21): The Aspiring Musician and the Skeptical Sibling.
 (Could be connected to The Bandmates).
 Maya (24): The Aspiring Musician and the Skeptical Sibling.